YSU-CSIS-SE/csci-5802-tooldemo-visualvm/docs/index.md

 [VisualVM](https://visualvm.github.io/) is a Java profiling tool.
 It integrates the functionality of JDK commandline tools with its profiler in an easy-to-use gui.
 It ships as part of the JDK or standalone and is very widely used in java development and production.

+While VisualVM *can* help find errors like deadlocks, memory leaks, and others, it is no substitute for a real debugger.
+Its main use should be to track down a program's largest inefficiencies to help optimize a program.

 [Video Feature Demo](https://www.youtube.com/watch?v=SQsCgmWmVzg)

 # Setup